purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/Cross_Entropy_Loss.md

 - The mean cross-entropy loss for this batch is approximately 2.019.

-- The gradients of the loss with respect to the raw model outputs (`A`) are:
+- The gradients of the loss with respect to the raw model outputs ($A$) are:
   - For Sample 1: [0.330, -0.379, 0.049]
   - For Sample 2: [-0.464, 0.243, 0.220]